ferrufino/VesperCart/README.md

 # VesperCart

-## Commands needed to run and files missing, for the app to run
+## Commands needed to run and files missing needed, for the app to work

 meteor add angular2-compilers
 meteor npm install --save angular2-meteor